Carlingford railway line

-The Carlingford railway line was a railway line in Sydney, Australia.
-It was opened from Clyde to Subiaco (later renamed Camellia) in January 1885, then by means of the construction of a bridge across the Parramatta River, to Carlingford in April 1896.
-It closed on 5 January 2020 with much of the line to be converted to light rail as part of the Parramatta Light Rail network, while a short section of the line was retained for use by Sydney Trains.
+The Carlingford railway line is a former heavy rail line in Sydney, New South Wales, Australia.
+It was opened from Clyde to Rosehill Racecourse (later renamed Rosehill) in January 1888, then by means of the construction of a bridge across the Parramatta River, to Carlingford in April 1896.
+It closed on 5 January 2020 with most of the line converted to be part of Parramatta Light Rail which opened in December 2024.
+A short section of the line was retained for use by Sydney Trains.

 Line description

 The Carlingford line branched off the Western line at Clyde heading north and crossing Parramatta Road via a level crossing, before passing under the M4 Western Motorway to Rosehill station.
 It was a double track line to this point.

 Immediately south of Rosehill, the two tracks joined, before dividing into two bi-directional tracks, the Sandown line and the Carlingford line.
 Rosehill station had two platforms; one four-car long platform on the Carlingford line and one platform which was approximately sixteen-cars long on the Sandown line track which was used for special events at Rosehill Gardens Racecourse.

 Originally these operated as conventional platforms; the shorter platform being served by northbound services and the longer one by southbound services with the double track merging into a single track to the north of the station.
 However, on race days, the shorter platform would be served by services in both directions to allow for the section immediately north of the station on the southbound track to stable race day trains.
-In June 1992, the junction was moved to south of Rosehill station with the shorter platform served by Calingford line services in both directions and the longer platform only by race day trains and Sandown line services.
+In June 1992, the junction was moved to south of Rosehill station with the shorter platform served by Carlingford line services in both directions and the longer platform only by race day trains and Sandown line services.

 The line then headed in a north-easterly direction over the Parramatta River to Carlingford.
 The stations from Camellia to Carlingford consisted of a single platform of a sufficient length to accommodate four-carriage trains.
 There were no crossing loops or any further sections of double track on the line, and thus no capacity for trains to pass each other.

 There were no signals past Rosehill, meaning the entire section of line was one block, meaning only one train could be in this section at any time.
 Trains entering or exiting this block were detected using an axle counter.
 The section between Rosehill and Clyde was controlled using conventional track circuits and signals.